-2019 saw an amazing line up of speakers, putting their Bold & Brilliant self forward without apologies.
-All of our Bold & Brilliant speaker talks are now available in the Watch section of our website, so be sure to revisit, or enjoy for the first time and share!
+2019 saw an amazing lineup of speakers, putting their Bold & Brilliant selves forward without apologies.
+All of our Bold & Brilliant speaker talks are now available in the “Watch” section of our website, so be sure to revisit, or enjoy them for the first time and share!

 An Inheritance Worth Sharing

 What is your true inheritance?
 Pearls and rubies sitting in a bank vault?
 A promised apartment?
 Those dashing dimples in your cheek from mum?
 Storyteller Ritu Hemnani takes us on her journey in search of her migrant family’s long buried history.
 Digging deep into our family narratives can help us understand ourselves and give our children the seeds of resilience, courage and hope.
 Our true inheritance grows when it is shared widely and generously.